Date: June 9-11, 2014 | Tuition: $2,500 | Continuing Education Units (CEUs): 1.5

 About the INstructor

 He is a recipient of the MIT MacVicar Fellowship, National Science Foundation CAREER Award, the Cecil and Ida Green Career Development Chair at MIT, the Den Hartog Award for Excellence in Teaching, the Keenan Award for innovations in undergraduate education, the New England Business and Technology Award, and the MIT Global Indus Award.
-He was selected on 2003's Business Week ebiz 25 and Fast Company Magazine's Fast Fifty.
-Professor Sarma is also a MacVicar Fellow at MIT.
+He was selected for 2003's Business Week ebiz 25 and Fast Company Magazine's Fast Fifty.

 This course takes place on the MIT campus in Cambridge, Massachusetts.
 We can also offer this course for groups of employees at your location.
 Please contact the Short Programs office for further details.